Go Back Email Link

 Curried mince in a black cast iron pan with a baking tin full of vetkoek.

-Curried mince for Vetkoek
+Curried Mince for Vetkoek

 5 from 46 votes